ahota/inverted_index/README.md

 add these in the pre-processing step.

 The script/line\_number.py executable adds document ID and line number to every line in every .txt file in the txt/ directory.
-The document ID -> filename mapping is saved as a JSON file so that the results
+These are saved as .num files, which apart from the ID and line number are identical to their corresponding .txt file.
+The document ID -> filename mapping is saved as a JSON file so that we can print filenames during querying as opposed to IDs.

 ### Hadoop
+There are two Hadoop jobs that can be run.
+The first is WordCount, which simply creates a word frequency table.
+Our implementation is a slightly modified version of the WordCount class provided with Hadoop.
+The output of this is essentially a space-delimited CSV file, which we can then parse with Python.
+The plot.py script in out/ allows you to generate a histogram of word counts.
+We visually analyzed this histogram to find our stop word threshold.
 ### Post-processing

-## Running
+## Usage